astrolabe-www/outras.thiagohersan.com/_algotypes/2020-10-15-compression.md

 Collection: 'Algotypes'
 Size: '65 x 55 x 90 mm'
 ---
 Bring out your inner fears and desires.
-Don\'t be subtle.
-They aren\'t as numerous or complicated as you think.
+Don't be subtle.
+They aren't as numerous or complicated as you think.